 Okay, having spent a bunch of time considering how to get poop and pee smells out in the wash, I think there are a bunch of “right” solutions.

-Some of them depend on how diligent you are in minding your laundry (the rinse cycle ones don’t seem like will work for me), but the soaking in cold water and oxi is something we do for the kids gym clothes anyways in a Home Depot bucket is doable.
+Some of them depend on how diligent you are in minding your laundry (the rinse cycle ones don't seem like they will work for me… I am a little laundry challenged), but the soaking in cold water and oxi is something we do for the kids gym clothes anyways in a Home Depot bucket is doable.